Skip to content

 Read more below about where catch alert drumlines are being used, how they work, how captured animals are handled and how we are monitoring and assessing the trial.

-Catch alert drumlines will be trialled at four beaches in the Capricorn Coast (Yeppoon) region:
+Catch alert drumlines will be trialled in 3 regions.

 • Mulambin Beach